lunkums/LANTICE/README.md

 ## Inspiration

-One day, I was playing Valorant with a friend when I stumbled across [this video](https://www.youtube.com/watch?v=EPJhdmye9eE&t=68s).
+One day, I was playing Valorant with a friend when I stumbled across [an interesting video](https://www.youtube.com/watch?v=EPJhdmye9eE&t=68s).
 The video features an extension of Garry's Mod called LIDAR, in which the level is invisible but the player can slowly reveal its topology using a [LIDAR](https://en.wikipedia.org/wiki/Lidar) scanner.
 I did what any sane techie does when they see an awesome piece of technology.
 I recreated it myself.

 ## Method